Dr. Ana Miškovska Kajevska

-- My analysis of the undemocratic process which led to the adoption of a restrictive abortion law in Macedonia in June 2013 is available in English and Macedonian.
-To find out why I see the termination of pregnancy as assumption of responsibility, please visit the platform Global Voices (besides in English, the article is available in Arabic, French, Greek, Italian, Malagasy, Romanian, Russian, and Spanish).
-In September 2016, I participated in Skopje in a debate on the right to abortion in Macedonia (watch the recording here).
+- My analysis of the undemocratic process which led to the adoption of a restrictive abortion law in North Macedonia in June 2013 is available in English and Macedonian.
+To find out why I see the termination of pregnancy as a brave assumption of responsibility, please visit the platform Global Voices (besides in English, the article is available in Arabic, French, Greek, Italian, Malagasy, Romanian, Russian, and Spanish).
+In September 2016, I participated in Skopje in a debate on the right to abortion in North Macedonia (watch the recording here).

 - I discussed my doctoral research in the interviews to the Croatian portal STav and the Serbian daily Danas, as well as in the presentation at the Belgrade-based Institute for Philosophy and Social Theory.
 My observations about the worrying lack of (publicly accessible) archives of the Belgrade and Zagreb feminist groups can be found on the Croatian portal VoxFeminae.net.
 An excerpt of my essay in Bilić & Janković (2015) was published in the Croatian weekly Nacional.

-- In March 2015, I presented my initial findings on the LGBT activism in Macedonia at a workshop in Budapest (watch: Part 1 and Part 2).
+- In March 2015, I presented my initial findings on the LGBT activism in North Macedonia at a workshop in Budapest (watch: Part 1 and Part 2).
 In May 2015, I was a guest of the Skopje-based Radio MOF, where I spoke on the connection between the Macedonian LGBT activism and the antigovernmental protests in the country.
 The show, called STR8OUT, can be listened to here.

 Short summary of my PhD research